Aeldit/TimedHyprsunset/README.md

 > `HH` is for the hours (ex: 18) and `MM` is for the minutes (ex: 57)
 >
 > The start time **MUST** be after the stop time.
-If it is not, the program will not behave as expected
+If it is not, the program will exit

 ```conf
 exec-once = path/to/timed-sunset --start HH:MM --stop HH:MM